Healthy Homes Assessment Tamatea

 Home Assessments Tamatea for Rental Properties

-There are numerous things to be able to examine when conducting an house inspection to determine whether your rental property is in compliance with all the basic requirements of Healthy Homes Standard.
-Some examples include:
+There are a variety of concerns to look over in the home review to determine if your rental property is in compliance with the requirements of the Healthy Homes Standard.
+The most common are:

-The repercussions of not having an Healthy home in relation to The Residential Tenancies Act and consequently being on the wrong side of a ruling on tenancy solutions ruling can be significant for property managers and landlords.
-For specialist advice get in touch today to schedule your rental properties house evaluation.
+The consequences of not having an Healthy home in relation to the Residential Tenancies Act and consequently being in the wrong of an ruling on tenancy solutions ruling can have a significant impact for landlords and property managers.
+For specialist advice, call now and schedule your rental properties house assessment.

 home assessments for rental properties